kotolex/surrealist/README.md

  * fully tested (on latest Ubuntu, macOS and Windows 10)
  * fully compatible with latest version of SurrealDB (1.1.1), including live queries
  * debug mode to see all that goes in and out, if you need
- * http or websocket clients to use
+ * http or websocket transport to use

 More to come:
  * connections pool